-Students will find group and individual study space throughout the Medical Library.
+Students will find group and individual study spaces throughout the medical library.
 Individual study carrels and tables are located on all levels of the library.
-The Morse Reading Room is designated as quiet study space.
-Details can be found at http://library.medicine.yale.edu.
+The Morse Reading Room and Historical Library Reading Room are designated as quiet study spaces.
+More details can be found at https://library.medicine.yale.edu/about/places.